JDM95aus/OpenSource-TerraCore/README.md

 **OpenSourceTerraCore™** is an open-source, solar-powered system that grows and synthesizes food from mushroom biomass.
 This project aims to decentralize food production and end dependency on industrial agriculture.

 **OpenSourceTerraCore™ is a trademark representing this specific open-source project.
-See our [Trademark Policy](TRADEMARK.md) for usage guidelines.**
+See our Trademark Policy (TRADEMARK.md) for usage guidelines.**

 ---